defold/doc/docs/en/manuals/camera.md

 The camera component supplies the render script with either a perspective or orthographic projection matrix depending on the *Orthographic Projection* property of the camera.

 ::: important
 For reasons of backwards compatibility the default render script ignores the projection provided by the camera and always uses an orthographic stretch projection.
+Learn more about the render script and the view and projection matrices in the [Render manual](/manuals/render/#default-view-projection).
 :::

 You can tell the render script to use the projection provided by the camera by sending a message to the render script: